serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-22-rabbit-with-akka-stream.markdown

 ##ActorProducer as RabbitMQ consumer

 First thing we have to do (after connecting to the broker) is to get messages from RabbitMQ somehow and then pass them into the Akka Stream Flow.
 Getting messages from the broker means that from the RabbitMQ point of view we're a consumer.
-On the other hand passing them to the Flow means that at the same time we're a producer from Reactive Streams perspective.
+On the other hand, passing them to the Flow means that at the same time we're a producer from Reactive Streams perspective.
 Both of these activities will be performed by the same entity in our application - namely the ActorProducer.

-As we are using the official RabbitMQ Java client, we have two ways to do this - pull or push.
+As we are using the official RabbitMQ Java client, there are two ways to do this - pull or push.

 ###the pull

 In this scenario we'll be calling the broker every time we want to get a message.
 That means that we should do this only if we're able to process the message.
-This is the way we'll propagate the backpressure from our Flow into the RabbitMQ.
+This is the way we'll propagate the backpressure from our Flow into RabbitMQ.

 ActorProducer is a trait that enables our Actor to communicate with the Flow.
 Every time the Flow is ready to take some new messages, it'll send a Request message indicating how many messages it is willing to process.
 On receiving the message, but before calling the `receive` function, ActorProducer will update its internal `totalDemand` parameter.
 At this point we're ready to service the message by calling RabbitMQ broker and passing the received messages using the ActorProducer's `onNext` method (that in turn will also update the `totalDemand` accordingly).